zaksabeast/PokemonRNGGuides/src/pages/index.md

 ---
-title: "Welcome to Pokemon RNG"
+title: 'Welcome to Pokemon RNG'
-slug: "/"
+slug: '/'
 ---

 In Pokemon, there are lots of random events that occur: